khantzen/ApacheCamel-Demo/README.md

 * An application config-sample
 * The script to build the database used by the application
 * The RabbitMq json config
-* A copy of the xml that can be understand by SimpleFetch Module
+* A copy of the xml that can be understood by SimpleFetch Module

 ## RabbitMq